-As part of the implementation of tan effective ethics and compliance program, Telia has opened the Speak Up line for external reporting on human rights violations.
+Recently Telia has opened the Speak Up line for external reporting on human rights violations.
 This is called Human Rights Grievance mechanism, the company is providing a channel, through which someone who's rights may have been violated / impacted negatively can communicate with the company.
 Cases are reported to management and the board.
 Telia also reports on the whistleblowing cases and how they have been handled in the annual sustainability report.
 Your instinct will tell you to talk and report as little as possible about the cases, especially the cases that lead to disciplinary actions but from an effective compliance perspective it is the opposite.
 Make it visible that it is not okay to violate the common rules and expectations of behavior.